infinum/eightshift-forms/src/Hooks/Form.md

 Here are events that you can trigger using JavaScript to hook you custom logic in the process.

 ### Here are all available events:
 * **esFormsBeforeFormSubmit** - Triggers after you submit a form, but before any logic is triggered.
+Hook: `Form element`.
 * **esFormsAfterFormSubmit** - Triggers after the form has done the ajax response but before any logic is triggered.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitSuccessRedirect** - Triggers after the form has done the ajax response with redirect on success action.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitSuccess** - Triggers after the form has done the ajax response with default on success action.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitReset** - Triggers after the form has done and filed values are cleared.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitError** - Triggers after the form has done the ajax response with general error.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitErrorFatal** - Triggers after the form has done the ajax response with fatal error.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitErrorValidation** - Triggers after the form has done the ajax response with validation error.
+Hook: `Form element`.
 * **esFormsAfterFormSubmitEnd** - Triggers after the form has done the ajax response and it is finished with the logic.
+Hook: `Form element`.
 * **esFormsAfterFormEventsClear** - Triggers after the form removes all event listeners.
+Hook: `Form element`.
 * **esFormsBeforeGtmDataPush** - Triggers before the GTM data is pushed.
+Hook: `Form element`.
 * **esFormsJsLoaded** - Triggers after all JS is loaded and ready to be used in the forms script.
 This event can be used when manually triggering forms javascript from your project.
+Hook: `window`.
+* **esFormsJsFormLoaded** - Triggers after each JS is loaded and ready to be used in the forms script.
+This event can be used when manually triggering form javascript from your project.
+Hook: `Form element`.

 ### Code example one form:
 ```js
 function initForms() {
 	if (!window?.esForms) {